London Tube

 - The TUBE MAP designed by Harry Beck.

-- The JOHNSTON typology, used on posters and maps.
+- The Johnston typography, used on posters and maps.

 The Tube map was devised by Harry Beck, who created this design in 1931.
 Its schematic style makes a complex transport network easy to understand (it is schematic because it does not follow the distance scale).